DigitalSpartan/SPARTA-STRESSA/README.md

 After installation, perform the following:

-1) Run the .exe file
+1) Run the "SPARTA_STRESSA.exe" file
 2) Select the targetted ip adress / web adress.
 3) Press "TARGET"
 4) Select on the drop down box whether you would like to perform the attack using udp/tcp for ip's, and html for web adresses.